-In recent decades Australian workplaces have become increasingly sensitive to instances of discrimination, harassment and bullying.
-Whereas not so long ago the bulk of workplace issues and conflicts were typically left to be ‘managed’ in-house, nowadays things are considerably different, forcing CEOs to walk a delicate tightrope on an a almost daily basis.
+In recent decades, Australian businesses have become increasingly sensitive to instances of workplace discrimination, harassment and bullying.
+Whereas not so long ago the bulk of workplace issues and conflicts were typically left to be ‘managed’ in-house, nowadays things are considerably different, forcing CEOs and HR departments to walk a delicate tightrope on an almost daily basis.

 This is not necessarily a bad thing.
 While clearly some cases are spurious and opportunistic at best, many more are not.
 Employers are on notice.
 Do the wrong thing and be prepared to face the consequences, both legal and financial.

-By far the most prudent course of action is to prevent workplace problems long before they happen.
-However this can be easier said than done.
-Engaging a workplace specialist may be invaluable in helping you navigate – and mitigate – the many potential pitfalls and risks.
-Below are just some of the specific areas they can assist you with.
+By far the most prudent course of action is to prevent workplace harassment long before it happens.
+However, this can be easier said than done.
+Engaging a workplace and HR specialist such as ELR Executive may be invaluable in helping you navigate – and mitigate – the many potential pitfalls and risks.
+Below are just some of the specific areas we can assist you with.

 4) New employees.
-While it’s essential to ensure your existing workforce sets the tone and culture when it comes to respectful and inclusive behaviours, don’t forget new employees.
+While it’s essential to ensure your existing employees set the tone and culture when it comes to respectful and inclusive workplace behaviours, don’t forget new employees.
 How do you ensure your newest team members are well aware of what is and isn’t acceptable, both for their own benefit and that of their new colleagues?
 If this isn’t a formal part of your induction process, it really should be.

 Add a Comment